sambvfx/pix/README.md

 Extending
 ---------

-The provided [models](https://github.com/sambvfx/pix/blob/master/pix/model.py) have some standard helpful methods on them, but what about running your own logic?
+The provided [models](https://github.com/sambvfx/pix/blob/master/pix/model.py) have some standard helpful methods on them but it's possible to further customize.
 You can inject your own custom behaviors onto the dynamically created PIX objects.
 These can exist in your own code repository and can be added to the [factory](https://github.com/sambvfx/pix/blob/master/pix/factory.py) via the environment variable `PIX_PLUGIN_PATH`.

 ```python
 # mypixmodels.py